leggant/2021-OS-Assignment/BSA_Self_Assessment.md

 # Task 1

+### Completed

+## Uresolved Issues
+- Unable to provide fallback options for users that do not have a group, or do not have a shared folder provided

+## Features

 |  Activity  | Points | Completed | Attempted |
 | :--: | :--: | :--: | :--: |
 | Reading local file / URL |      |  |      |